sjclijie/agentk/doc/q_watcher.md

 ```

- Increase a record&#39;s count by a varible number
+ Increase a record's count by a varible number

 **Params**